SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ---
 layout: tutorials
-title: Spring Cloud Streams
+title: Spring Cloud Stream
-summary: Learn how to use Spring Cloud Streams w/ the PubSub+ Binder
+summary: Learn how to use Spring Cloud Stream w/ the PubSub+ Binder
 icon: spring-cloud.svg
 links:
     - label: Source Example
-      link: /blob/master/cloud-streams-source/src/main/java/com/solace/samples/spring/scs/FahrenheitTempSource.java
+      link: /blob/master/cloud-stream-source/src/main/java/com/solace/samples/spring/scs/FahrenheitTempSource.java
     - label: Sink Example
-      link: /blob/master/cloud-streams-sink/src/main/java/com/solace/samples/spring/scs/TemperatureSink.java
+      link: /blob/master/cloud-stream-sink/src/main/java/com/solace/samples/spring/scs/TemperatureSink.java
     - label: Processor Example
-      link: /blob/master/cloud-streams-processor/src/main/java/com/solace/samples/spring/scs/ConvertFtoCProcessor.java
+      link: /blob/master/cloud-stream-processor/src/main/java/com/solace/samples/spring/scs/ConvertFtoCProcessor.java
 ---

-This tutorial will introduce you to the fundamentals of using Spring Cloud Streams with the Solace PubSub+ Binder.
+This tutorial will introduce you to the fundamentals of using Spring Cloud Stream with the Solace PubSub+ Binder.
 You will create a Source (sending app), a Sink (receiving app), and a Processor (combination of a source & a sink).
 The apps will exchange events using a PubSub+ Event Broker

 ## Assumptions